npq7721/CoralliumMasternodeSetup/README.md

 Once the script completes, it will output your VPS Public IP Address and masternode Private Key which it generated for this masternode.
 Detailed instructions on what to do next will be provided on the VPS console.

 **6) Prepare your Hot Wallet and start the new masternode**.
-In this step you will introduce your new masternode to the XGCS network by issuing a masternode start command from your wallet, which will broadcast information proving that the collateral for this masternode is secured in your wallet.
-Without this step your new masternode will function as a regular XGCS node (wallet) and will not yield any rewards.
+In this step you will introduce your new masternode to the CRLM network by issuing a masternode start command from your wallet, which will broadcast information proving that the collateral for this masternode is secured in your wallet.
+Without this step your new masternode will function as a regular CRLM node (wallet) and will not yield any rewards.
 Usually you keep your Hot Wallet on your Windows machine where you securely store your funds for the MN collateral.

 Basically all you need to do is just edit the __masternode.conf__ text file located in your hot wallet __data directory__ to enter a few masternode parameters, restart the wallet and then issue a start command for this new masternode.

 There are two ways to edit __masternode.conf__.
 The easiest way is to open the file from within the wallet app (Tools -> Open Masternode Configuration File).
-Optionally, you can open it from the wallet data folder directly by navigating to the %appdata%/roaming/XGCS.
-Just hit Win+R, paste %appdata%/roaming/XGCS, hit Enter and then open **masternode.conf** with Notepad for editing.
+Optionally, you can open it from the wallet data folder directly by navigating to the %appdata%/roaming/CRLM.
+Just hit Win+R, paste %appdata%/roaming/CRLM, hit Enter and then open **masternode.conf** with Notepad for editing.

 It does not matter which way you open the file or how you edit it.
 In either case you will need to restart your wallet when you are done in order for it to pickup the changes you made in the file.
 Make sure to save it before you restart your wallet.